Ready To Buy a Home?

-- Federal Housing Administration (FHA) loan: FHA mortgage loans, which are an affordable, government-backed loan option, require that the home is structurally sound and safe to occupy at the time of purchase.
+- Federal Housing Administration (FHA) loan: FHA loans, which are affordable, government-backed loan options, require that the home is structurally sound and safe to occupy at the time of purchase.

-- United States Department of Agriculture (USDA) loan: USDA loans are targeted to rural and suburban home buyers.
+- U.S. Department of Agriculture (USDA) loan: USDA loans are targeted to rural and suburban home buyers.
 To qualify for a USDA mortgage, the “as-is” home must have a sound foundation and a roof that seals against moisture.
-The USDA’s MPRs also require that the home has up-to-date, functional electrical, heating, cooling and plumbing systems.
+The USDA’s MPRs also require the home to have up-to-date and functional electrical, heating, cooling and plumbing systems.

-- Department of Veterans Affairs (VA) loan: VA loans help veterans, active-duty members and qualified surviving spouses get a mortgage loan with no down payment.
-Because these loans are government-backed, they have high standards when it comes to their MPRs.
+- Department of Veterans Affairs (VA) loan: VA loans help qualified veterans, active-duty service members and surviving spouses get a mortgage loan with no down payment.
+Because the loans are government-backed, they have high standards when it comes to MPRs.
 “As-is” homes must have potable water, functional heating, a water heater, a good sewage system, a reliable roof and be pest-free.

-Find a real estate agent or REALTORⓇ with experience buying “as-is” homes.
+Find a real estate agent or REALTOR® with experience working with “as-is” homes.
 Having an experienced agent by your side can help you sidestep potential money pits.
 They’ll know what to look for and advise you on any additional steps you’ll need to take.

 In general, sellers aren’t completely off the hook when it comes to disclosures.
-There are state-mandated disclosures sellers will have to make, which will vary from state to state.
-And there is one mandatory federal disclosure: the lead and/or lead-based paint disclosure.
-Title X requires anyone selling a home that was built before 1978 to disclose any lead hazards.
+There are state-mandated disclosures sellers will need to make, which will vary from state to state.
+And there is one mandatory federal disclosure: the lead or lead-based paint disclosure.
+Title X requires anyone selling a home built before 1978 to disclose any lead hazards.

 Your real estate agent will know exactly what sellers must disclose in the area and can help you navigate any potential risks.
 They’ll also know what home hazards are common in the area.